LiuxuRe/Markdown-Images/README.md

 # Markdown-Images
-Store images for use in Markdown
+Store images for using in Markdown